Duet3D/wiki-content/User_manual/Tuning/Triggers.md

 # Required hardware

 * Some kind of push button or switch (eg Idec and Allen-Bradley brand push buttons with Normally Open contact blocks)
-* Dupont connectors
+* Molex KK (for endstop/IO connectors) or Dupont connectors (Duet 2 expansion header)
 * Wire

 # Wiring

-Connect one side of your switch to GND or the negative coming from your power supply.
-The other side of the switch will go to an input pin on an IO or endstop connector on the Duet, using Dupont connectors.
+Connect one side of the switch to GND or the negative coming from your power supply.
+The other side of the switch will go to an input pin on an IO or endstop connector on the Duet.

 ## Tabs {.tabset}

 ### Duet 3

-Wire the switch in the same way as an endstop, ie
+Wire the switch in the same way as an endstop, ie connect the switch between the IN and GND pins of your chosen IO_x connector.

+It is worth noting that IO output pins can be used as inputs, but are only 3.3V tolerant.

 ### Duet 2

+Connect the switch between GND and STP/IN/E#_STOP pin.
+In the example below, the E#_STOP pins of the expansion header are used.

 | [image 1703 **UPDATE LINK**]() | [image 1704 **UPDATE LINK**]() |

-If you look closely you'll see that I used 2P Dupont connectors but only one of the pins has a wire going to it.
+In the image above, 2P Dupont connectors were used, but only one of the pins has a wire going to it.
 This is because 1P connectors kept falling off so I put a wire in one side of a 2P connector with just an empty pin in the other side.

-I used the following pins:
+In the example, the following pins are used:

 * Pin 4 = E2_STOP
 * Pin 9 = E3_STOP